 How to Date a Foreigner

-Dating in Japanese Culture “…never happened in the USA, I was in shock!”
+Japanese Dating Culture “…never happened in the USA, I was in shock!”

 Many things that would be considered normal in Western cultures are not the case in Japan.
-One of these being casual dating, that became close to the synonym of American dating scene.
+One of these is casual dating, which has become almost synonymous with American-style dating.

 Johnatan M. gives advice to dating in Japanese culture: